KevinKra/Notes/certifications/aws/developer/resource.md

 ### Tasks

-> A **task** is the instantiation of a task definition within a cluster.
-After you have created a task definition for your application, you can specify the number of tasks that will run on your cluster.
+- A **task** is the instantiation of a task definition within a cluster.

-After you have created a task definition for your application within Amazon ECS, you can specify the number of tasks to run on your cluster.
+- After you have created a task definition for your application within Amazon ECS, you can specify the number of tasks to run on your cluster.
+- Amazon ECS tasks running on both Amazon EC2 and AWS Fargate can mount EFS file systems.

 ### Tasks Definitions

-> Task definitions specify various parameters for your application.
+- Task definitions specify various parameters for your application.
 It is a text file, in JSON format, that describes one or more containers, up to a maximum of ten, that form your application.

-**Your entire application stack does not need to be on a single task definition, and in most cases it should not.** Your application can span multiple task definitions.
+- **Your entire application stack does not need to be on a single task definition, and in most cases it should not.** Your application can span multiple task definitions.
 You can do this by combining related containers into their own task definitions, each representing a single component.

 ### Task Scheduler

-> The task scheduler is responsible for placing tasks within your cluster.
+- The task scheduler is responsible for placing tasks within your cluster.

-**Amazon ECS tasks running on both Amazon EC2 and AWS Fargate can mount Amazon Elastic File System (EFS) file systems.**

 ## Container Agent

-**The container agent runs on each container instance within an Amazon ECS Cluster.**
+- **The container agent runs on each container instance within an Amazon ECS Cluster.**
-The agent sends information about the resource's **current running tasks and resource utilization to Amazon ECS.** The Container Agent starts and stops tasks whenever it receives a request from Amazon ECS.
+- The agent sends information about the resource's **current running tasks and resource utilization to Amazon ECS.**
+- The Container Agent starts and stops tasks whenever it receives a request from Amazon ECS.

 ## Deployment

 ### Task Placement Strategy

-> **Task placement strategy** is an algorithm for selecting instances for task placement or tasks for termination.
+- **Task placement strategy** is an algorithm for selecting instances for task placement or tasks for termination.

 - **Amazon ECS supports the following task placement strategies:**
   - **binpack**: tasks are placed on container instances so as to leave the least amount of unused CPU or memory.
 This strategy minimizes the number of container instances in use.
 When this strategy is used and a scale-in action is taken, Amazon ECS terminates tasks.
 It does this based on the amount of resources that are left on the container instance after the task is terminated.
 The container instance that has the most available resources left after task termination has that task terminated.